scottkildall/p5.2DAdventure/CollisionMapper/README.md

 It should look something like this.
 The avatar should also not be able to get past the selected areas.

-Right now, there is a BUG where, you have to draw from the upper-left corner to the bottom right corner when drawing the rects, but I will fix this soon.
 Be patient with the glitches!
+And let me know if there are any problems.

 ![](ReadMeImages/cornMaze.png)